slatedocs/slate/source/includes/_resourcedefns.md

 * `MD5`

 * `SHA`

-### SNMPForwardInsightManagerAgentAlerts

-**JSONPath**: `/Oem/Hp/SNMPForwardInsightManagerAgentAlerts` (PATCHable boolean)

-If set to true, the alert conditions detected by the host management agents are forwarded to SNMP alert destinations through the management processor.
-These alerts are generated by the Insight Management Agents, which are available for each supported operating system.
-Insight Management Agents must be installed on the host server to receive these alerts.

-> example PATCH: {"Oem": {"Hp": {"SNMPForwardInsightManagerAgentAlerts": true}}}

-### Users[array-item].PrivacyPassphrase

-**JSONPath**: `/Users/(array index)/PrivacyPassphrase` (PATCHable string)

-Sets the passphrase to use for encrypt operations.
-Enter a value of 8 to 49 characters.

-> example PATCH: {"Users": [{"PrivacyPassphrase": "&lt;string-value&gt;"}|null, ...]}

-### Location

-**JSONPath**: `/Location` (PATCHable string)

-The string of up to 49 characters that specifies the physical location of the server.

-> example PATCH: {"Location": "&lt;string-value&gt;"}

-### Contact

-**JSONPath**: `/Contact` (PATCHable string)

-The string of up to 49 characters that specifies the system administrator or server owner.
-The string can include a name, email address, or phone number.

-> example PATCH: {"Contact": "&lt;string-value&gt;"}

 ## ThermalMetrics
 The schema definition for the Thermal Metrics.
 It represents the properties for temperature and cooling.